UBC-MDS/Stock-Price-Trend-Volatility-Analysis/README.md

 `Rscript -e "rmarkdown::render('doc/Stock_Price_Trend_Volatility_Analysis_report.Rmd', output_format = 'all')"`

+## Using Docker to run analysis

+To run the analysis, please install Docker and run the below command at the terminal/command line from the root directory of this project:

+`docker run --rm -v /$(pwd):/home/analysis/stock_price_volatility_analysis volanalysis/stock-price-trend-vol-analysis make -C /home/analysis/stock_price_volatility_analysis all`

+To reset the repo and remove all result files, run the below command at the terminal/command line from the root directory of this project:

+`docker run --rm -v /$(pwd):/home/analysis/stock_price_volatility_analysis volanalysis/stock-price-trend-vol-analysis make -C /home/analysis/stock_price_volatility_analysis clean`

 ## License

 The source code for the site is licensed under the MIT license found [here](https://github.com/UBC-MDS/Stock-Price-Trend-Volatility-Analysis/blob/main/LICENSE)